There are three ways to customize HousePanel

 - Tile Customizer

-The Tile Editor is used to change how tiles and pages look, including background images, colors, fonts, and alignment.
-The first section describes the main functionality of the Tile Editor.
+The Tile Editor is used to change how tiles and pages look, including background images, icons, colors, fonts, and alignment.
 The Tile Customizer changes the actual content of each tile.
 Tile Customizer can be used to add user text and images to a tile, add clickable hyperlinks, and even add fields from one tile into another.
+Tile Customizer is also where users can define powerful rules to control their smart home based automatically.
 The next section describes how to use this powerful feature.
 Finally, all styling in HousePanel is done using industry standard CSS settings, so maximum flexibility can be obtained by manually editing certain files.
-Powerful macros can also be created by editing the hmoptions.cfg file directly.
-The last section below describes the macro format and the CSS files for power users who wish to do deep customization.

-Some amazing work done by @nitwit in the SmartThings community inspired the development of a robust tile editor in HousePanel that can be used to modify the look of just about every element of every tile.
 To use the editor, select “Edit” mode using the radio buttons near the bottom of the page.
-Each tile will then show a gear icon, a red dot, and a blue dot.
+Each tile will then show a gear icon, a red dot, and a blue circle.
 Clicking on the gear icon will open the Tile Editor shown below.
-The red dot will delete the tile, and the blue dot will open the Tile Customizer described in the next section.
+The red dot will delete the tile, and the blue circle will open the Tile Customizer described in the next section.